 Our findings have to be considered in light of the following limitations.
 First, we classified patients’ mental health status based on ICD-10 diagnoses from reimbursement claims and thus missed patients with undiagnosed mental disorders.
-Patients with mild forms of mental disorders might be less likely to be diagnosed and those with more severe mental illness might be over-represented in our sample of mental health patients.
+Patients with mild forms of mental disorders might be less likely to be diagnosed, and those with more severe mental illness might be over-represented in our sample of mental health patients.
 A further limitation of administrative data is the possibility of miscoding of ICD-10 diagnoses.
-Nevertheless, mental health diagnoses from administrative data generally have a high positive predictive value for research diagnoses [51], and our conclusions held true when we considered only repeated mental health diagnoses in sensitivity analyses.
+Nevertheless, mental health diagnoses from administrative data generally have a high positive predictive value for research diagnoses [51].
+Our conclusions held true when we considered only repeated mental health diagnoses in sensitivity analyses.
 Second, we used a pharmacy claim-based adherence measure that may overestimate adherence if patients do not take all collected medication or underestimate adherence if drugs are obtained without documentation or from other sources (e.g., public sector clinics).
 Despite these limitations, objective pharmacy claim-based measures are considered more reliable than self-reported adherence measures [52] used in most previous studies [7,10,11].
 In addition, the high accuracy of CMA for predicting HIV viral load validates our adherence measure.
-Third, because laboratory data were only available for the years 2016 to 2020, we could only include about half of the patients in analyses of viral suppression and VNS.
-Fourth, our study is not representative of the general population of people living with HIV in South Africa.
+Third, because laboratory data were only available for 2016 to 2020, we could only include about half of the patients in analyses of viral suppression and VNS.
+Fourth, our study does not represent the general population of people living with HIV in South Africa.
 We analysed data from a private sector HIV programme for employed and insured persons.
 Therefore, our findings cannot be generalised to persons accessing HIV care in the public sector.

 Conclusions

-Our study highlights the need for psychosocial interventions to improve HIV treatment outcomes for adolescents and young adults and supports strengthening mental health care in general and paediatric HIV treatment programs.
+Our study highlights the need for psychosocial interventions to improve HIV treatment outcomes for adolescents and young adults and supports strengthening mental health care in adult and paediatric HIV treatment programs.

 Competing interests